oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### DB Design

-New table generic_device: device_id -- Unique identifier of the generic device vm_id -- The VM id (FK of vm_static) device_type -- The device type (for example : sound, video etc.) device_subtype -- The device subtype, for example ('display': 'vnc') device_address -- The device address as a string
+New table generic_device:

+       device_id           -- Unique identifier of the generic device vm_id               -- The VM id (FK of vm_static)
+       device_type         -- The device type (for example : sound, video etc.) device_subtype      -- The device subtype, for example ('display': 'vnc') device_address      -- The device address as a string

-Adding a column to vm_dynamic: hash varchar(30) -- holds the md5 like encryption indicating a change
+Adding a column to vm_dynamic:

+       hash                -- holds the md5 like encryption indicating a change

+Adding address to disk_vm_map.
+This should be done in the mapping table in order to support the Shared Disk feature when a disk can be shared by multiple VMs

+       address             -- The device address string

+Adding address to vm_interface

+       address             -- The interface address string

-Modify all relevant views & SP to have the hash field.
+Generation CRUD SPs for the new generic_device table Modify all relevant views & SP to have the hash field.
+Modify all relevant views & SP to have the address field.

+#### DB Upgrade

+In order to prevent data duplication we will tend to upgrade some old data to new format and still be backward compatible.
+Examples : boot order,floppy/CDROM as a disk ...

 #### Logic Design

+We will keep a hash the database, the hash will enable us distinguish when a change occurs, if hash changed we have to get the new full structured data using the List (full) verb and save it to the database.

+### Migration

+We will use cluster level decision, since we will have to support migration from host to host in the same Cluster.
+New API for both sending (create) and receiving (get\*VmStats, List) information will use VM parameters as structured dictionary

 create/run

 ------------------------------------------------------------------------

-Upon VM creation , send domxml as empty string. otherwise (run) send stored domxml value.[1]
+Upon VM creation , send structure with empty string in missing information Otherwise, fill structure with persistent values and send it to VDSM

-[1] We have two options here

-         a.
-Get the domxml as part of the VM entity
-         b.
-Get the domxml from DAL for each VM we are running (creating) This will insure that our VM entities are not keeping the domxml inside them, rather, they will got it on demand

 update